rr-/szurubooru/API.md

 - **Errors**

+    - the version of either tag is outdated
     - the source or target tag does not exist
     - the source tag is the same as the target tag
     - privileges are too low